-These six are connected to the national grid.
-There is also a hydro plant in Ratanakiri and another in Mondulkiri, connected to the Ratanakiri and Mondulkiri power systems of EDC.4
+These are connected to the national grid.
+There is also a hydro plant in Ratanakiri and another in Mondulkiri, connected to the Ratanakiri and Mondulkiri power systems of EDC.5

 A number of other projects in the northeast are currently being studied for feasibility, including the Lower Sesan 3, Lower Sesan 1/5, Lower Srepok 3 & 4, and Prek Liang 1 & 2.
-In the southeast, the Stung Cheay Areng has also been studied.7
+In the southeast, the Stung Cheay Areng has also been studied.8 However, the proposals for a dam in the Areng valley were strongly opposed by environmentalists and ethnic minorities in the area.
+The proposal has apparently been shelved, with Prime Minister Hun Sen reported as saying that a new coal plant would be constructed in Preah Sihanouk province instead.9

 Two large dams have also been considered on the Mekong mainstream at Sambor (465MW) and Stung Treng (980MW), however, there is considerable controversy related to the development of mainstream dams.

-The main government ministry responsible for the development of the Cambodian hydropower sector is MME (formerly MIME).8 The State power company Electricity du Cambodge (EdC) is responsible for day-to-day aspects of management of the electricity sector and the Electricity Authority of Cambodia (EAC) for issuing generation and transmission licenses.9
+The main government ministry responsible for the development of the Cambodian hydropower sector is MME (formerly MIME).11 The State power company Electricity du Cambodge (EdC) is responsible for day-to-day aspects of management of the electricity sector and the Electricity Authority of Cambodia (EAC) for issuing generation and transmission licenses.12

 There is currently no law on hydropower in Cambodia, although there are a number of laws with relevance to the development and running of such projects, including the laws related to investment, electricity, land, forests, water resources and the environment.

-All projects with investment of over US$50 million and all BOT projects must be approved by the Council for the Development of Cambodia (CDC),11 which is the highest decision-making body for private and public sector investment in Cambodia.12 In addition, under the Law on Water Resource Management, all hydropower projects require a water use license from MOWRAM.13
+All projects with investment of over US$50 million and all BOT projects must be approved by the Council for the Development of Cambodia (CDC),14 which is the highest decision-making body for private and public sector investment in Cambodia.15 In addition, under the Law on Water Resource Management, all hydropower projects require a water use license from MOWRAM.16

-All hydropower projects must be subject to an environmental impact assessment prior to approval,14 and environmental impact assessments (EIAs) should be conducted according to the procedures set out by the Ministry of Environment (MoE).15 The findings of the EIA should be considered in the final decision whether or not to approve a project.
+All hydropower projects must be subject to an environmental impact assessment prior to approval,17 and environmental impact assessments (EIAs) should be conducted according to the procedures set out by the Ministry of Environment (MoE).18 The findings of the EIA should be considered in the final decision whether or not to approve a project.

 As the hydropower sector in Cambodia is still in the early stages of development it is not clear what long-term trends will emerge.
 Likewise, it is still unclear if and how the benefits will be realized and whether or not impacts will be adequately mitigated.